-You have access to Trusted Advisor checks as part of your existing Enterprise Support plan.
-Trusted Remediator integrates with Trusted Advisor leverage existing AMS automation capabilities.
-Specifically, AMS uses AWS Systems Managerautomation documents (runbooks) for automated remediations.
+You have access to Trusted Advisor checks and Compute Optimizer recommendations as part of your existing Enterprise Support plan.
+Trusted Remediator integrates with Trusted Advisor and Compute Optimizer to leverage existing AMS automation capabilities.
+Specifically, AMS uses AWS Systems Manager automation documents (runbooks) for automated remediations.
 AWS AppConfig is used to configure the remediation workflows.
 You can view all the current and past remediations through the Systems Manager OpsCenter.
 The remediation logs are stored in an Amazon S3 bucket.
-You can use the logs to import and build custom reporting dashboards in Amazon QuickSight.
+You can use the logs to import and build custom reporting dashboards in QuickSight.

-Who will need to configure the remediations?
+Who configures the remediations?